paedu/reactive-eventsourcing/eventsourcing-backend/README.md

 * `WebsocketActor` - handles the communication between a client and the backend, acting as a bridge which streams the events from backend to client and forwards user actions to the appropriate backend actor which can handle them.

-### Run instructions:
+### Run instruction hints:
 * If you'll run this example please make sure that you use Java 11 as runtime
-* Please make sure you have installed the lombok plugin in order to eliminate compile time errors!
+* Please make sure you have installed the lombok plugin or its annotation processor(s) in order to eliminate compile time errors!
 * Copy the ["verkehrsmittel.csv"](src/main/resources/inbound/verkehrsmittel.csv) command file (UTF-8) out of your workspace and adjust the file path in `resources/application.conf` under the key `eventsourcing.command-file.path`(file system path, not class path!)
   The file should have line feeds that correspond to your os (windows CR LF, linux LF).